Klipper3d/klipper/docs/Multi_MCU_Homing.md

 important that the hardware design is capable of handling overshoot without causing damage to the machine.

+In order to use this "multi-mcu homing" capability the hardware must have predictably low latency between the host computer and all of the micro-controllers.
+Typically the round-trip time must be consistently less than 10ms.
+High latency (even for short periods) is likely to result in homing failures.

-Should Klipper detect a communication issue between micro-controllers during multi-mcu homing then it will raise a "Communication timeout during homing" error.
+Should high latency result in a failure (or if some other communication issue is detected) then Klipper will raise a "Communication timeout during homing" error.

 Note that an axis with multiple steppers (eg, `stepper_z` and `stepper_z1`) need to be on the same micro-controller in order to use